Enhancing Audit Quality

 The Enhancing Audit Quality Highlights and Progress Reports detail how the AICPA supports the profession’s commitment to quality through EAQ.
 View the 2018 Progress Report and the Infographic for more information on:

 Identifying, assessing and responding to risks of material misstatement are at the core of every audit.
 However, a recent survey of peer reviewers found over half of 400 audits they reviewed were non-conforming because of non-compliance with the risk assessment standard.

 This free risk assessment toolkit has resources to help, such as a risk assessment template, an internal inspection aid and a staff training workshop.

 When auditing financial statements, it’s critical that auditors properly consider accounting estimates.
 Non-conformity in this area is the most common audit issue detected by practice monitoring programs worldwide.

 To support compliance, we are exploring changes to AU-C 540.
 In addition, we’ve launched a suite of revenue recognition resources at www.aicpa.org/revenuerecognition, and we promote greater understanding of valuations by offering the Certified in Entity and Intangibles Valuations (CEIV) and the Certified in Valuation of Financial Instruments credentials.

 Obtaining an understanding of a client’s internal control is fundamental to any audit.
 However, many auditors struggle with the identifying controls, evaluating their design and implementation, and testing their operating effectiveness.

-The most common audit quality issue isn’t related to a recently issued standard or a complex area of guidance—it’s a lack of adequate audit documentation.
+One of the most common audit quality issues isn’t related to a recently issued standard or a complex area of guidance—it’s a lack of adequate audit documentation.